govau/service-manual/content/governing-content/content-lifecycle/content-production-template/content-planning.md

     - |
         Audience need or user story
     - |
+        Publisher to complete
   -
     - |
         Call-to-action / main message
     - |
+        Publisher to complete
   -
     - |
         Meta description / abstract
     - |
+        Publisher to complete
 ---